 32. References

-(1) The Minister may, by written notice, refer to the Authority for an inquiry any matter relating to a regulated industry other than a matter governed by the operation of the Gas Pipelines Access (Western Australia) Law or the Code in force under section 4 of the Railways (Access) Act 1998.
+(1) The Minister may, by written notice, refer to the Authority for an inquiry any matter relating to a regulated industry other than a matter governed by the operation of the National Gas Access (Western Australia) Law or the Code in force under section 4 of the Railways (Access) Act 1998.

 (2) Without limiting subsection (1), the matters that can be referred to the Authority include —